 Understand what Python packages are, and when and why you should use them.

 Be able to build your own Python package from scratch.

-Learn how to document your Python code and packages, and how to render this documentation into a coherent, shareable document.
+Learn how to document your Python code and packages.

 Learn how to release your package on the Python Package Index (PyPI) and discover best practices for updating and versioning your code.

-Implement automation and CI/CD pipelines to build, test, and deploy your package and update its dependencies.
+Implement CI/CD workflows to build, test, and deploy your package automatically.

 Get tips on Python coding style, best-practice packaging workflows, and other useful development tools.

 Structure of the book#

 Chapter 1: Introduction first gives a brief introduction to packages in Python and why you should know how to make them.